Somerset County, New Jersey: Municipalities

 The 21 municipalities in Somerset County (with 2010 Census data for population, housing units, and area) are listed below.
 Other unincorporated communities in the county are listed alongside their parent municipality (or municipalities, as the case may be).
-These areas include census-designated places (CDPs), which the United States Census Bureau created for enumeration purposes within a Township.
+These areas include census-designated places (CDPs), which the United States Census Bureau created for enumeration purposes within a township.
 Other communities, historical areas, unincorporated areas, and enclaves that exist within a municipality are also listed.

 Transportation

 Roads and highways

 Somerset County is served by a number of different routes.
 As of May 2010, the county had a total of 1714.99 mi of roadways, of which 1370.80 mi were maintained by the local municipality, 234.23 mi by Somerset County and 109.96 mi by the New Jersey Department of Transportation.

 Major county roads that pass through include County Route 512, County Route 514, County Route 518, County Route 523, County Route 525, County Route 527, County Route 529, County Route 531 and County Route 533.

-The only two state routes that traverse through the county are Route 27 (only in Franklin) and Route 28.

-U.S. Routes include U.S. Route 22, U.S. Route 202 and U.S. Route 206.

-The two Interstates that pass through Somerset County are Interstate 78 and Interstate 287.
+The two state routes which traverse through the county are Route 27 (only in Franklin) and Route 28.
+U.S. Routes in the county are U.S. Route 22, U.S. Route 202 and U.S. Route 206.
+The two Interstates which pass through Somerset County are Interstate 78 and Interstate 287.

-Interstate 95 was planned to run along the Somerset Freeway from its proposed southern end in Hopewell Township, Mercer County to Franklin Township at I-287 in the 1960s.
-However, this plan was cancelled in 1983.

-Route 18 runs at the New Brunswick border of Somerset.
+It was planned for Interstate 95 to run along the Somerset Freeway from its proposed southern end in Hopewell Township, Mercer County to Franklin Township at I-287 in the 1960s.
+However, the plan was canceled in 1983.
+Part of Route 18 is the New Brunswick border of Somerset.